Inklingo

 NounA1General

-Choose 'familia' when you want to emphasize the group of people related by blood or marriage who live together, focusing on the kinship aspect.
+Use 'familia' specifically when referring to the group of people related by blood or marriage who live together and form a domestic unit.

 A happy family consisting of a mother, a father, and one child sitting together on a green park bench, smiling warmly.